Duality and $\chi^<$-Boundedness of Ordered Graphs: Dualities of Ordered Graphs

-Now we shall prove that there does not exist any other duality pair.
-Let $F$ and $H$ be ordered cores satisfying $F\not\to G$ if and only if $G\to H$ and $F$ and $H$ are not equal to $M_k$ and $K_k$, resp.
+We now show that $(M_k,K_k)$ is the only singleton homomorphism duality pair of ordered graphs.
+Let $F$ and $H$ be ordered cores that for every ordered graph $G$, satisfy $F\not\to G$ if and only if $G\to H$.

-Let $G$ be any ordered matching.
-We see that if $F\to G$, then $F$ must contain partitions that map to an ordered matching.
-But then $G$ and $F$ must contain an ordered matching $M_k$, for which the ordered homomorphism $F$ to $M_k$ is onto.
-But then $M_k$ is the core of $F$.
+Let $G$ be a monotone matching.
+We see that if $F\to G$, then $F$ must contain an independent interval partition that maps to a monotone matching.
+But since $F$ is a core, $F$ must be a monotone matchings.

-Now, if there is no homomorphism from $F$ to any ordered matching, then there does not exist any ordered graph $H$, for which there exists ordered homomorphism from ordered matching to $H$, as ordered matchings can require a homomorphic image of any size.
-E.g. already for $F$ being a $P_3$ or $K_3$, with $G$ being an ordered matching, we can see that there is no ordered homomorphism from $F$ to $G$, yet we can get $\chi(G)$ of any size by increasing $n$ in $M_n$.

-We also see that if we forbid an ordered homomorphism from $M_k$ to $G$, then $K_k$ is the only graph satisfying $M_k\not\to G$ if and only if $G\to K_k$. \end{proof}